luis-carlos-campos/ts-node-base/README.md

 Add filtering for CRUDs

 ## Issues/New features
-You can request issues or new features through github Issues tab.
+You can report issues or request new features through github Issues tab.

 Feel free to contribute with new features and bug fixing.